quotable-io/data/CONTRIBUTING.md

 - Quotes should be good quality: accurate, interesting, and fun to read.
 - Quotes should not contain any offensive language
-- All authors must have a wikipedia page (we use the wiki API for creating Author entries)
+- All authors must have a wikipedia page (we use the wiki API for creating Author objects and various other things)

 ## Issue Contributions